-Following breast cancer and mastectomy, many patients can feel a sense of loss because the appearance and structure of their breasts is not the same as it was prior to the diagnosis.
-One procedure that helps to achieve a more natural look to the restored breast is subdermal pigmentation, also called nipple tattooing.
+Following breast cancer and mastectomy, many patients can feel a sense of loss because the appearance and structure of their breasts are not the same as it was before the diagnosis.
+Nipple reconstruction helps to achieve a more natural look to the restored breast, which is subdermal pigmentation, also called nipple tattooing.
 After breast reconstruction surgery, patients can add color to the area of the breast mound where a nipple once was to have a more natural appearance and restore their confidence.

-At Arkansas Plastic Surgery we provide nipple tattooing regularly for patients who want to improve the appearance of breasts following mastectomy.
-Christi Davis has been Dr. David Bauer’s surgical assistant for 15 years and performs professional and lifelike nipple tattooing for mastectomy patients.
+At Arkansas Plastic Surgery, we provide nipple tattooing regularly for patients who want to improve the appearance of breasts following mastectomy.

 Restoration procedures can help the patient feel more confident in themselves and back to normal because the look and shape of their breast appears familiar.
 Once breast reconstruction is complete and the breast mound is restored following surgery, the pigmentation procedure is a fairly simple way to complete the look of the new breast mound.